 Backcountry terrain is a fantastic place to play.
 Review and keep the tips below in your mind before you head beyond the ski area boundaries for the day to ensure a fun and safe experience.

-Nik’s Tip: First thing in the morning, check your local avalanche center website to get your local Avalanche Forecast.
+Nik’s tip: First thing in the morning, check your local avalanche centre website to get your local avalanche forecast.
 Educate yourself on how to reduce the risk of injury or death from avalanches through your own actions and awareness.
 If you venture into backcountry/avalanche terrain, carry all required safety equipment, including transceiver/beacon, shovel, probe, first aid kit and a mobile phone to call for help.
 Using an avalanche airbag increases your chances of staying on top of an avalanche.
 Be aware that your gear helps you have a safer and more fun day – it does not guarantee your safety.
 Always ski or ride with a partner and keep your partner in sight at all times.
 Carry the avalanche transceiver – turned on! – on your body, all the time and perform a final avalanche transceiver check before you begin your adventure.
 Practice with your backcountry safety gear regularly and remember that your gear only works when you can use it confidently and efficiently in bad conditions.
 Take an avalanche safety course and learn the backcountry basics regularly.
 If you are on vacation, get the most out of your trip by hiring a professional backcountry guide.
 He will customize the experience to your requests and create a fun, safe, educational day in the backcountry.

 Refine your skills and enjoy skiing!
 Here you can find our nine skiing tutorial videos that introduce the fundamental skiing techniques.